 How much do Uber drivers make in New Zealand (NZ)?

-This is based on average earnings (after the Uber fee) of $25-$30 per hour (sometimes more, sometimes less, but this is an average I see on a regular basis).
-Part-time drivers who only work Friday and Saturday nights into the early hours of the morning can sometimes earn well over $30 an hour before expenses.
+This is based on average earnings (after the Uber fee) of $25-$35 per hour.
+During special events and busy periods drivers sometimes make substantially more than that.
 Expenses to come off drivers earnings will be anywhere from approx 25-50% depending on individual circumstances.

-There are also the variable factors of major repair bills, illness and inevitable accidents that make driving for Uber full-time quite a precarious situation.
+There are also the variable factors of major repair bills, illness and inevitable accidents.
 In addition drivers can be removed from the app at anytime without notice.
 I personally know of many cases where this has happened based on a dubious rider complaint and the driver has not been given the chance to defend themselves.

-If your main motivation is money I would not recommend driving for Uber full-time.
+There are a lot of full-time drivers, but many people enjoy driving part-time.
 Driving part-time means you can avoid GST registration and work during busy times and events when earnings can be much better.
 Driving part-time can be an enjoyable and rewarding experience.
 Another factor is that due to drivers self employed status they obviously miss out on holiday pay, public holidays, sick leave, paid rest breaks and minimum wage protections.